Spring 2023 Financial Information

 Students who owe grant and/or loan overpayments remain eligible for Title IV program funds for forty-five days, if, during those forty-five days the student: 1) repays the overpayment in full to the University; 2) enters into a repayment agreement with the University; or 3) enters into a repayment agreement with the Department of Education.
 Entering into a repayment agreement does not mean the student is eligible to register for additional classes, receive a transcript, diploma, etc. Students can lose financial aid eligibility if they do not comply with the options above and should consider their repayment responsibilities for these programs as part of any withdrawal decision.
 Please contact the Office of Financial Aid for the most current restrictions on eligibility.

-Florida Statute requires that students who drop or withdraw from any course(s) must repay any Florida Bright Futures Scholarship disbursed for the course(s).
-Section 1009.53, Florida Statute states that funds for any scholarship within the Florida Bright Futures Scholarship Program may not be used to pay for courses dropped by a student or courses from which a student has withdrawn after the end of the drop and add period.
+Florida Statutes require that students who drop or withdraw from any course(s) repay any Florida Bright Futures Scholarship disbursed for the course(s).
+Section 1009.53, Florida Statutes states that funds for any scholarship within the Florida Bright Futures Scholarship Program may not be used to pay for courses dropped by a student or courses from which a student has withdrawn after the end of the drop and add period.
 However, a student who receives an award under this program and subsequently drops one or more courses or withdraws from all courses after the end of the drop and add period due to a verifiable illness or other documented emergency may be granted an exception pursuant to s.
-1009.40(1)(b)4 unless the institution's policy is to refund the cost of the courses.
-The department shall notify eligible recipients of the provisions of this subsection.
-Each institution shall notify award recipients of the provisions of this subsection during the registration process.
+1009.40(1)(b)4 unless the institution’s policy is to refund the cost of the courses.

-Federal and University regulations require that all recipients of federal loans participate in an exit-interview counseling session upon graduating, withdrawing from the University, or dropping below six credit hours.
-These loans include: Perkins, Subsidized Stafford, and Unsubsidized Stafford.
-Counseling sessions can be completed online at http://studentloans.gov .
+Federal and University regulations require that all recipients of federal loans participate in an exit interview counseling session upon graduation, withdrawal from the University, or dropping below six credit hours.
+These loans include: Perkins (NDSL), Subsidized Stafford (GSL), and Unsubsidized Stafford (UGSL) loans.
+Counseling sessions can be completed online at https://studentaid.gov.
 For more information, contact the Office of Financial Aid at firstname.lastname@example.org or (850) 644-0539.

 Policy on Refunds for Audited Courses